 Sometimes, you may have problems connecting to the internet with McAfee Safe Connect VPN, and you might see a prompt that asks you to turn on TCP Override, which can be easily found in the settings tab.

 With Trusted Networks, you can add networks that you trust, which will be excluded from the VPN connection.
-For example, when you turn on automatic protection, McAfee Safe Connect will connect automatically depending on the type of network you specifically select.
+For example, when you turn on automatic protection, McAfee Safe Connect will connect automatically depending on the network type you select.

 However, if you add one or more trusted networks, the client will only automatically establish a VPN connection when it is outside the trusted network.